 Yes, for this recipe I’m using freeze-dried strawberries.
 Yes, as a snack they taste like astronaut food.
 But rehydrated, they have a vibrant strawberry flavor.
 While it isn’t a traditional choice, it allows you make them on a whim and might be a better choice for scones because

-- you might not polish off all 8 scones in one sitting
+- you might not devour all 8 scones in one sitting

 - freeze-dried strawberries are pretty intense in flavor to begin with